Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 <td><strong>Action Steps</strong></td>
 <td colspan="2">Initiate the analysis for internal and external factors for IT sustainability (carbon)</td>
 <td colspan="2">Assess with stakeholder to review the trends and continuously refine</td>
-<td colspan="2">Set up continuous monitoring and scenario based modelling based on use cases</td>
+<td colspan="2">Set up continuous monitoring and scenario-based modelling based on use cases</td>
 </tr>
 <tr>
 <td><strong>Example docs</strong></td>